Climate action, environment, resource efficiency and raw materials

 Efforts have been made to encourage SME participation, notably through the SME Instrument and bottom-up approaches, together with innovation actions, where SMEs can follow up research projects with work linked to closer to market activities.

-In addition to the calls below, activities relating to climate action, environment, resource efficiency and raw materials are also found in the calls relating to 'Blue growth: unlocking the potential of the oceans', 'Energy-efficiency' and 'Disaster-resilience: safeguarding and securing society, including adapting to climate change'.
+In addition to these calls, activities relating to climate action, environment, resource efficiency and raw materials are also found in the calls relating to 'Blue growth: unlocking the potential of the oceans', 'Energy-efficiency' and 'Disaster-resilience: safeguarding and securing society, including adapting to climate change'.